The Happy JavaScript Module

 The module must be installable via CDN (script tag or import) and be immediately ready for production use.

 Modules must also be available for install via NPM, but they cannot require any sort of build step or configuration.
 This makes the module completely accessible and enables the developer to learn and work without speed bumps.
-This also eliminates variation between environments.
+The lack of set up and configuration also eliminates the possibility of variation between environments.

 IDE support